wp-plugins/nelio-related-posts/readme.txt

 not available, it uses WordPress' regular search system.
 By default, the related post search is performed using one of the available tags, but you can override it using your own search query string.

+> **Custom Templates**<br>
+> Version 2.1.0 let's you define your own templates for displaying each related
+> post.
+Just create a directory named `nelioefi` in your theme's directory and
+> create the template you want to use such as, for instance,
+> `template-name.php`.
+When inserting the widget, specify that the template is
+> `template-name` and you're ready to go!
+>
+> (In the directory `template-examples` you'll find some examples).

 **Note** If you want to use this plugin with your Swiftype account, please keep in mind you must have the official [Swiftype